storyprotocol/documentation/docs/Concepts/dispute-module/index.md

 > 📘 Looking Ahead
 >
-> In the future, the idea is that any derivative IP Asset of an infringed IP Asset would automatically be tagged without needed someone to call `tagDerivativeIfParentInfringed`.
+> In the future, the idea is that any derivative IP Asset of an infringed IP Asset would automatically be tagged without needing someone to call `tagDerivativeIfParentInfringed`.
 This is currently a limitation that we are aware of.

 The derivatives are then tagged directly without any need for judgment given that it is considered that if a parent IP license has been infringed then all derivatives that come from that license are also implicitly in an infringement situation.